Leikaab/crudclient/docs/testing_design_patterns.md

 This document summarizes the key software design patterns employed within the `crudclient.testing` module to facilitate robust and maintainable testing of the `crudclient` library.

+The testing utilities now contain inline type hints in the implementation files, eliminating the need for separate `.pyi` stubs.

 ## 1. Factory Pattern

 *   **What:** Provides an interface for creating objects, allowing subclasses or factory implementations to determine the exact type of object created.